bnc19/YF_in_Asia/README.md

 * The data and code used to perform sensitivity analyses.

-* Notes on the analyses
+* Details about the analyses

 ## Data: